mbanting/meteor-reactive-ibeacons/README.md

 This package builds on top Peter Metz's [Cordova iBeacon plugin](https://github.com/petermetz/cordova-plugin-ibeacon), and is therefore compatible with iOS 7+ (using its Core Location framework) and Android (using the [AltBeacon's](http://altbeacon.org/) Android implementation).

 ## Usage
-iBeacons regularly broadcast a signal that is picked up by your app, allowing you to imply the user is near the beacon.
+iBeacons regularly broadcast a signal that is detected by your app, allowing your app to know when a user is in the vicinity of a beacon.
 To understand how to use this package, you need to have some basic understanding of how iBeacons work.

 ### iBeacon Basics
 iBeacons regularly broadcast a signal that your app can listen for.
 Included in this signal is the identifier of the iBeacon, and additional proximity information.
-This allows you to imply the user is near the beacon and have your app react accordingly.

 Every iBeacon is designated and broadcasts an identifier composed of
 - `uuid`: 16 byte identifier, usually expressed as a series of hexadecimal digits separated by dashes, used to differentiate a large group of related beacons.